 - Serve as a vehicle for information sharing and partnership opportunities for our members

 SEBAC is governed by an all-volunteer Board composed of seven Directors elected by the membership to serve two-year terms.
 The Board in turns holds an annual election of officers.

-The following Directors currently serve on the Board: David Bluestein (ECC), Monica Cooper (CAPE, Inc.), John Dwyer (Kemron), Doug DeFazio (KOMAN Government Services), Charles Herrmann (Avanti Corporation), Fritz Meyer (EA Engineering, Science and Technology), and Steve Shirley (ARS) and Current Officers:
+The following Directors currently serve on the Board: Kirste Webb (ARS), David Bluestein (ECC), Monica Cooper (CAPE, Inc.), John Dwyer (Kemron), Doug DeFazio (KOMAN Government Services), Charles Herrmann (Avanti Corporation) and Fritz Meyer (EA Engineering, Science and Technology)

 John Dwyer – President